revoltchat/rfcs/rfc-0000-template.md

 # Summary

-One Paragraph overview of the feature
+One paragraph overview of the feature

 # Motivation